WellWired Journal

 FAQ

-You can ask general questions, but don't change medication based on AI.
-Check with your pharmacist or GP for anything specific to you.
+You can ask a general question like "how does paracetamol work?", but you should never act on its advice about your own prescriptions.
+Speak to your pharmacist or GP for anything specific to you.

 Want to keep learning?